saadrizky/saadrizky/README.md

 # Hi there, I'm Saad - aka [SaadRizky] 👋
 ## About me:
 - 🔭 I’m a Computer Science Bachelor of Applied Science Student
-- 🌱 I’m currently working in Web Development, Software Engineering, Data Analytics and already fluent with Java, Javascript, and R Programming
+- 🌱 I’m currently Studying in Web Development, Software Engineering, Data Science im already fluent with Java, Javascript, and Python Programming
-- 👯 I’m looking to collaborate as Junior Software Engineer, Junior Web Developer, and Junior Data Analyst
+- 👯 I’m looking to collaborate as Junior Software Engineer, Junior Web Developer, and Junior Data Scientist
 - 💬 Ask me about anything
-- 📫 How to reach me: sadrizki14@gmail.com, (62+)87885245423,
+- 📫 How to reach me: sadrizki14@gmail.com, (62+)81952926282,

 ## Education: